Invest-In-a-Tech/Deep-Reinforcement-Learning-DayTradingAgent/README.md

 # Project Overview

-This project is a Python-based application that uses machine learning to perform live trading and model training on ES emini futures data through Sierra Charts _(New to Sierra Charts and how to connect it to Python?
+This project is a Python-based application that uses deep reinforcement learning to perform live trading and model training on ES emini futures data through Sierra Charts _(New to Sierra Charts and how to connect it to Python?
 Check out my articles here https://medium.com/@investinatech)_.
 Sierra Charts is an extremely powerful trading software that offers pinpoint data.
 The project is divided into several modules, each with a specific role in the overall functionality of the application.

 ## Project Structure